In the United States, about 21 million blood transfusions are given every year. Typical transfusion recipients include

 People have different blood types.
-Blood type is determined by whether certain proteins (Rh factor and blood group antigens A and B) are present on the surface of red blood cells.
-These proteins are considered antigens because they can trigger an immune response.
+Blood type is determined by whether certain antigens (complex sugar or protein molecules that can trigger an immune response) are present on the surface of red blood cells.
+Blood cell antigens include blood group antigens A and B and Rh factor.

-Also, blood may be Rh-positive (Rh factor is present on the surface of the red blood cells) or Rh-negative (Rh factor is absent).
+Also, blood may be Rh-positive (Rh factor is present on the surface of the red blood cells, 85% of people) or Rh-negative (Rh factor is absent, 15% of people).

 Normally, if people lack an A and/or a B antigen, they have naturally occurring antibodies against the antigen or antigens that they lack.
 For example, people with blood type A have naturally occurring anti-B antibody, and people with blood type O (who lack both A and B antigens) have naturally occurring anti-A and anti-B antibodies.
 In addition to A and B antigens, there are several other blood group antigens also present on red blood cells.
 However, people do not have naturally occurring antibodies against these antigens.
 Such antibodies develop only if people are exposed to these antigens by transfusion.

 Some blood types are far more common than others.
 In the United States, the most common blood types in whites are O-positive (37%) and A-positive (33%), followed by B-positive (9%), O-negative (8%), A-negative (7%), AB-positive (3%), B-negative (2%), and AB-negative (1%).